HSLdevcom/jore4/wiki/jore3.md

 ## Jore3 db access

 The Jore3 db can be accessed through the environments' bastion host.
-Simply forward the connection to the Jore3 db server via ssh, e.g. `ssh -L 15432:10.218.6.14:56239 hsladmin@40.68.123.16`.
-For more information on how to connect to the bastion host, see the [onboarding guide](onboarding.md).
+For information on how to connect to the bastion host, see the [onboarding guide](onboarding.md).

 ### Troubleshooting Jore3 db access